adobe/aem-genai-assistant/README.md

 #### Placeholder Syntax

-A placeholder is an expression defined as a sequence enclosed in curly braces {}.
-It may optionally start with a modifier, followed by an identifier and optional parameters.
+A placeholder is an expression defined as a sequence enclosed in double curly braces {{}}.
+It may optionally start with a modifier, followed by an identifier and optional parameters such as label, description, spreadsheet (if applicable), default value and type.

-`{@placeholder, label="Placeholder"}`
+`{{@placeholder, label="Placeholder"}}`

+Here are the examples of three different input types: a dropdown list, a text input field, and a number input field:

+- For selecting a target audience, use the following placeholder structure.
+This allows the user to select an audience from predefined segments listed in a spreadsheet.:

+`{{@audience,
+  label="Target Audience",
+  description="Choose the specific audience for which the content is tailored, as indicated in the audience spreadsheet", spreadsheet="segments"
+}}`

+- Here, the user can input a text describing the tone, with a default suggestion provided.
+To set the tone of voice for the content, use:

+`{{@tone_of_voice,
+  label="Tone of voice",
+  description="Indicate the desired tone of voice", default="optimistic, smart, engaging, human, and creative", type="text"
+}}`

+- For determining the number of variations required, use the following structure.
+This placeholder allows users to specify a numeric value for how many variations they need, with a preset default of 4.

+`{{@number_of_variations,
+  label="Number of Variations",
+  description="Enter a number to generate the desired number of variations", type="number"
+}}`

 #### Modifiers